av/harbor/README.md

 # Convenience tools for docker setup
 harbor logs llamacpp
-harbor exec llamacpp ./scripts/llama-bench --help harbor shell tabbyapi
+harbor exec llamacpp ./scripts/llama-bench --help harbor shell vllm

-# Tell your shell that you don't like it anymore,
+# Tell your shell exactly what you think about it
 # courtesy of Open Interpreter
 harbor opint